-One area where significant change is expected relates to the grievance process and what is required in Title IX investigations.
-Most educational institutions would agree that the current process is complex, time-consuming, and burdensome.
-A new set of regulations attempts to address some of these challenges.
+Significant changes are expected within the grievance process and investigation requirements.
+Most Title IX professionals agree that the current process is complex, time-consuming, and burdensome, but new regulations attempt to address these challenges.

-2) The regulations would require investigations to “summarize” the evidence but remove the requirement that 100% of all evidence collected must be shared.
-This potential change attempts to balance the fairness of providing the necessary information to the parties while removing the large administrative burden currently found at colleges and K12 schools that requires ALL of the investigation evidence be made available to both parties for 10 days for review and comment.
-The requirement is both burdensome and time-consuming for timely resolution of a complaint.
-NPRM §106.45(f)(4)
+The regulations would require investigations to “summarize” the evidence but remove the requirement that 100% of all evidence collected must be shared.
+This potential change attempts to balance the fairness of providing the necessary information to the parties while removing the large administrative burden of collecting all evidence over a 10-day period.

-3) Credibility assessments may be made by decision-maker in a separate meeting or hearing.
+Credibility assessments may be made by the decision-maker in a separate meeting or hearing.
 As the new regulations state, a decision-maker can utilize:

-As most Title IX administrators know, the Title IX process in nearly every case involves a process of evaluating the credibility of both parties and witnesses.
-It remains unclear what this process will look like in the future, but it does seem to allow for credibility assessments without requiring a full hearing of the matter.
-Like other proposed changes, this appears to provide an educational institution with more flexibility to address Title IX matters efficiently without having to meet the procedural requirements that the 2020 regulations require.
+As most Title IX administrators know, nearly every case involves a process of evaluating the credibility of both parties and witnesses.
+It remains unclear what this process will look like in the future or if it will prove less burdensome than a live hearing.